 This is a Christian website with some key distinctives, outlined briefly on this page and in more detail through the links ‘Etheldreda?’ and ‘Prescriptions?’ here and via the navigation above.
-These explain why the website is called Etheldreda.net and the curious strapline ‘Prescriptions from God’s word’, which is the core of Etheldreda.net – a spiritual discipline to try for yourself (if you take nothing else away do look at ‘Prescriptions?’, unless you’re not a Christian yet, in which case read ‘Christian?’).
+These explain why the website is called Etheldreda.net and the unusual strapline ‘Prescriptions from God’s word’, which is the core of Etheldreda.net – about a helpful spiritual discipline I use to create the content, and which I like to encourage others to try for themselves (if you take nothing else away do look at ‘Prescriptions?’, unless you’re not a Christian yet, in which case read the ‘Christian?’ page first).
 Essentially the project is about trying to apply scripture as medicine for the soul, by using and encouraging a spiritual discipline with puritan, monastic and medical influences.
-I hope the website is interesting and stimulating, but more importantly, by the grace of God, useful in encouraging spiritual life and health.
+I hope the website is interesting, but more importantly, by the grace of God, useful in encouraging spiritual life and health.

 Etheldreda.net is so named because it comes from a monastic soul, but who otherwise could be described as conservative, reformed, evangelical and baptist, a position arrived at from first principles – finding these labels most closely reflect what we encounter in the New Testament.
 The author of this website has found a particular affinity with the calvinistic puritans but, perhaps unusually given that fact, also has a longstanding healthy interest in the best practices from the monastic tradition, hence naming the site after St. Etheldreda.
 I would like to encourage other Christians (especially fellow evangelicals) to consider their/her way of life (see the ‘Etheldreda?’ links for more details).